Course Title: Support students' literacy learning

 Reading programs in work placement

-Worksheet for literacy resource, importance of Reading, scaffolding techniques
+Worksheet for journal, importance of Reading, scaffolding techniques

 Writing programs in work placement